 Any person desiring to become a candidate for nomination to any City office shall, prior to the City primary election, file with the Clerk nominating petitions as provided by law.
-Nominating petitions of a candidate for nomination to the City Council shall contain the signatures of at least 25 and not more than 50 registered electors of the district involved.
-Nominating petitions of a candidate for nomination to a City Council at-large seat shall contain the signatures of at least 150 and not more than 250 registered electors.
-Nominating petitions of a candidate for nomination to a City Council district seat shall contain the signatures of at least 100 and not more than 150 registered electors of the district involved.
+Nominating petitions of a candidate for seeking nomination to a City Council at-large seat shall contain the signatures of at least 150 and not more than 250 registered electors of the City.
+Nominating petitions of a candidate for seeking nomination to a City Council district seat shall contain the signatures of at least 100 and not more than 150 registered electors of the from that district, involved.

-Nominating petitions of candidates for nomination for Mayor shall contain the signatures of at least 50 and not more than 100 registered electors.
-Nominating petitions of candidates for nomination for Mayor shall contain the signatures of at least 250 and not more than 400 registered electors.
+Nominating petitions of candidates for seeking nomination for Mayor shall contain the signatures of at least 250 and not more than 400 registered electors of the City.